eProsima/Integration-Service/doc/windows.md

 The `soss` repo consists of many cmake packages which can be configured and built manually, but colcon makes the job much smoother.

-SOSS build has beem tested with Microsoft Visual Studio Community 2019.
+SOSS build has been tested with Microsoft Visual Studio Community 2019.

 ### Windows dependencies
-On windows colcon and CMake may not found dependencies if they are in path outside their workspace.
-To make colcon aware of these path you can use `--cmake-args` option in addition to `CMAKE_PREFIX_PATH` variable.
+On Windows, colcon and CMake might not find dependencies if they are in a directory outside their workspace.
+To make colcon aware of other paths, you can use `--cmake-args` option in addition to `CMAKE_PREFIX_PATH` variable.

 ```
 $ colcon build --packages-up-to soss-core --cmake-args -DCMAKE_PREFIX_PATH=<path-of-dependencies>
 ```
 #### Yaml-cpp
-Yaml-cpp library is part of ROS2 echosystem.
-If you have downloaded and built ROS2 following the [Installing ROS2 on Windows guide](https://index.ros.org/doc/ros2/Installation/Crystal/Windows-Install-Binary/) you could have troubles linking yaml-cpp with SOSS.
-This is because the yaml-cpp version in ROS2 is older than SOSS yaml needed version.
+Yaml-cpp library is part of the ROS2 ecosystem.
+If you have downloaded and built ROS2 following the [Installing ROS2 on Windows guide](https://index.ros.org/doc/ros2/Installation/Crystal/Windows-Install-Binary/) you might have trouble linking yaml-cpp with SOSS.
+This is because the yaml-cpp version in ROS2 is older than the version needed by SOSS.

-Download yaml from [their official repository](https://github.com/jbeder/yaml-cpp) and compile it with CMake and same Visual Studio configuration you are going to use in SOSS.
+Download yaml from [their official repository](https://github.com/jbeder/yaml-cpp) and compile it with CMake using the same Visual Studio configuration you are going to use in SOSS.

-* If you are using ROS2 workspace with local_setup script, for simplicity, you can replace files in yaml-cpp ROS2 install directory `\ros2\install\opt\yaml_cpp_vendor`
+* If you are using a ROS2 workspace with local_setup script, for simplicity, you can replace the following files in the yaml-cpp ROS2 install directory `\ros2\install\opt\yaml_cpp_vendor`

     You should replace `yaml-cpp.dll`, `yaml-cpp.lib` and `\include` directory.

     **Note that if you rebuild ROS2, yaml-cpp will be the older version again.**

-* If you are using SOSS without ROS2 simply add yaml lib directory to CMAKE_PREFIX_PATH like is refered in Windows dependencies section in this guide.
+* If you are using SOSS without ROS2, then simply add the yaml lib directory to CMAKE_PREFIX_PATH as mentioned in the Windows dependencies section of this guide.

 ## Run test
-You can use `colcon test` command tu run tests present in the workspace.
-You can also use the same options like colcon build in order to run specific test
+You can use the `colcon test` command to run tests present in the workspace.
+You can also use the same options like colcon build in order to run specific tests.

 ```
 $ colcon test --packages-select soss-ros2-test